uniq645/Image-Upload-Api/README.md

 # Image Processing Backend for Mobile

-This is a FastAPI-based backend service designed to handle mobile image uploads and perform mock skin analysis.
-It demonstrates professional backend patterns, including asynchronous request handling, structured data validation, and secure API key authentication.
+This is a FastAPI-based backend service designed to handle mobile image uploads and perform mock skin analysis with relevant json results.
+It demonstrates professional backend patterns like asynchronous request handling, structured data validation, and secure API key authentication.

 ## How to Run on your local machine